 Alphaviruses

 Viruses in the Alphavirus genus of the Togaviridae family pose a significant threat to humans.
-These arboviruses are transmitted by Aedes spp mosquitoes and are broadly divided into New World and Old World.
-New World viruses mostly cause encephalitic disease, while Old World viruses mostly cause arthritic disease.
+These arboviruses are transmitted by Aedes spp mosquitoes and are broadly divided into "New World" and "Old World".
+New World viruses primarily cause encephalitic disease, while Old World viruses primarily cause arthritic disease.
 In the past 20 years, the Old World Chikungunya virus (CHIKV) has greatly expanded its geographic distribution and become a global health threat due to its high rate of infectivity and the severity of the disease it causes Estimates indicate that 1.3 billion people reside in areas at-risk for CHIKV transmission.
-As a result of this increase in range and number of human cases, CHIKV is considered a re-emerging pathogen; a contributing factor to this re-emergence is the adaptation to transmission by Aedes albopictus mosquitoes.
+As a result of this increase in range and number of human cases, CHIKV is considered a significant re-emerging pathogen; a contributing factor to this re-emergence being the adaptation to transmission by Aedes albopictus mosquitoes.
 In 2013, CHIKV emerged in the Americas and the World Health Organization reported in 2014 that there were over 1 million suspected cases of Chikungunya in the Caribbean islands and Central and South America.
-While the number of cases declined since this peak in 2014, the Pan American Health Organization (PAHO) recently reported that there was a 98% increase in cases 2022 and the trend appears to be carrying into 2023.
-Currently, there are no licensed vaccines or therapeutics to protect against CHIKV infection.
+While the number of cases ultimately declined from this peak in 2014, the Pan American Health Organization (PAHO) recently reported that there was a 98% increase in cases in 2022 and that the trend appears to be carrying into 2023.
+Currently, there are no licensed vaccines or therapeutics to protect against or treat CHIKV infection.

 Zika Virus